tistaharahap/bango29/content/posts/give-thanks-another-decade.md

 Programming has been part of my identity ever since I was little but more true I feel is tinkering.
 That curiousity you get when you want to understand something is addictive.
 I never had problems with loneliness, there was just too many unknowns in the world to explore.
 On a Monday afternoon I can help a junior engineer with his programming troubles yet in the night I'm learning how to flare an airplane just before touching down to the ground.
 There's an infinite number of knowledge one can accummulate in a lifetime.

-Knowing something is not the same with experiencing something and each is dependent of each other to master a skill.
+Knowing something is not the same with experiencing something and each is dependent of each other to master something.
 For almost 30 years I've been in love with programming and to a larger extent, how computing works, this will never fade, ever.
+But this is not my only curiousity in life, I learned the discipline of learning from it and it's good timing to apply the same discipline to other curiousities.

+In 2019, I wanted my son to get an education abroad when he's 7 year old.
+I didn't do much about it.
+But that drive and desire to let my son get a much better education than I did is strong.
+I want him to feel good about himself, that in my opinion is much more important than the education itself.

+I was lucky I had (have?) a huge ego with enough ignorance because I believe in myself more than anyone else.
+I need to infect my son with that blend of ego, ignorance and self awareness.
+The best way is to let my son be surrounded with like minded people.
+It's ok to not be anyone else but ourselves.

+December 2020, [Fauzan Emmerling](https://twitter.com/femmerling) and I had a conversation about his plans to receive an offer in Dubai.
+I poured him with congratulatory comments, I was happy and proud that someone I'm  close to got his dream move, even happier for his family.
+Then, he asked me to join him, I didn't flinch saying yes to his invitation. *Thank you* for your trust Jan!

+Long story short, I became the third Indonesian to be hired in the company.
+Just like that, my desire to have my son be educated abroad came true, exactly when he's 7 years old.
+This is the definition Decade 2.